vb64/django.admin.geomap/README.md

 -   map_longitude: map center longitude, default is "0.0"
 -   map_latitude: map center latitude, default is "0.0"
 -   map_zoom: map zoom level, default is "1"
+-   auto_zoom: enables autozoom mode (see below), default is "-1" (autozoom mode is disabled)
 -   map_height: vertical map size, default is "500px"

 ## List of objects on the map in the admin panel